USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 Prototyping," IEEE Aerospace and Electronic Systems Magazine, vol. 32, no.
 5, pp. 18-27, May.
 2017.

-These are the release notes for the version 2.5 of the Tracker Component Library.
+These are the release notes for the version 3.0 of the Tracker Component Library.
 The Tracker Component Library is a collection of Matlab routines (some written in C/C++ requiring compilation compilation) for simulating and tracking targets in various scenarios.
 Due to the complexity of the target tracking problem, a great many routines can find use in other areas including combinatorics, astronomy, and statistics.

+As of version 3.0, the library has been split into two parts.
+This is the publicly available part.
+A small number of functions have been placed into a supplement that is only available to the U.S. DoD and DoD and U.S.
+DoD contractors (Distribution Statement D), though certain parts may be available to other U.S. Government Agencies (DIstributions Statement C) upon request.
+Many future additions to the library will be placed in the the limited distribution supplement.
+Instructions for obtaining the limited distribution potion of the library will be posted in this readme after the supplement has been made available.

+Those looking for magnetic field sythesis code might want to look at ./Sample Code/Magnetic Models/ .

 Those looking to get a quick idea of a very simple end-to-end tracking algorithm (track initiation, data association, maintenance, and